+91-9923782925

 Stress Relief | Tips to Manage Your Stress

-3. Progressive Muscle Relaxation: Tense and release each muscle group in your body, one at a time.
-Start from your toes and work your way up to your head.
-This practice not only helps release physical tension but also aids in calming your mind.
+3. Progressive Muscle Relaxation: Tense and then release the muscles in each body part, beginning with your toes and moving up to your head.
+This practice relieves physical tension and cements calmness in the mind.

 Mind Control Techniques